MCV-2021-M1-Project/Team7/W3/README.md

 Arguments:

+all, -all:   If this argument is given code, is run for all possible descriptor methods for the given mode.
+             Descriptors are run seperately and are not combined.
+If you want to see the all possible descriptor combinations use all_desc_combs argument.
+If mode is "eval", then a csv with the results of each combination is created.
+Default: False

-all, -all:   If this argument is given code is run for all possible combinations of color spaces, distance metrics,
+all_desc_combs, -adc:   If this argument is given, code is run for all possible combinations of descriptor methods.
-             histogram methods and k sizes [1, 5, 10] for the given mode.
+                        When this argument is True, we don't look at the descriptor methods argument since the code will run for all combinations regardless of the given desciptors.
 If mode is "eval", then a csv with the results of each combination is created.
 Default: False